What is a Thrust Block? It’s Design, Construction, Types, Working, Differences with Anchor Block

 What is a thrust block on a pipeline?

 Thrust blocks in a pipeline refer to the concrete blocks provided in buried pipelines for preventing movement and absorbing thrust forces.
-For large buried pipelines, the pressure thrust force becomes too large that is usually exerted on elbows and tees.
+For large buried pipelines, the pressure thrust force becomes too large and is usually exerted on elbows and tees.
 Thrust clocks are therefore added in those regions to avoid the failure of piping components.

 How does thrust block work?

-Thrust blocks are sized to have a larger bearing area which transfers the thrust force from pipe fittings to the soil and thereby safeguarding from joint failures.
+Thrust blocks are sized to have a larger bearing area, which transfers the thrust force from pipe fittings to the soil and thereby safeguarding from joint failures.

 Where are thrust blocks needed?

 Conventionally, thrust blocks are needed in underground pipeline directional changes.
-So, in all the fittings like elbows, wyes, Tees, and Pipe Caps, wherever the pipeline changes direction.
+So, in all the fittings like elbows, wyes, Tees, and Pipe Caps, wherever the pipeline changes its direction.

 Anup Kumar Dey